-Cooling the air and reducing the Urban Heat Island effect- Average daytime summer summer temperatures in urban areas can be several degrees higher than in less built-up built-up areas.
-This phenomenon is termed the 'Urban Heat Island' effect, and occurs when occurs when grey infrastructure in urban areas absorbs sunlight and reradiates it as heat (Figure 2).

-Climate change is expected to exacerbate the Urban Heat Island effect as global average temperatures increase.
+Cooling the air and reducing the Urban Heat Island effect-Average temperatures in urban areas can be several degrees higher than in less built-up areas.
+This phenomenon is termed the Urban Heat Island effect, and occurs when grey infrastructure in urban areas absorbs sunlight and reradiates it as heat (Figure 3).Climate change is expected to exacerbate the Urban Heat Island effect as average temperatures increase.
 In Ottawa, projected population growth and related residential and commercial development will also likely increase the Urban Heat Island, both in extent and intensity.

-Trees provide substantial cooling benefits in urban centres, particularly when planted in groups and situated with consideration of shading patterns and air flow.
+Trees provide substantial cooling benefits (heat and humidity control) in urban centres, particularly when planted in groups and situated with consideration of shading patterns and air flow.
 For example, one study in Toronto (Slater, 2010) found that well-treed parks can be up to 7°C cooler than surrounding streets.
 Another study (Coutts and Harris, 2012) found that large-canopied trees are effective at cooling wide urban streets and that trees planted in medians can effectively lower road surface and neighbourhood air temperatures.

-Figure 2: The Urban Heat Island effect.
+Figure 4: The Urban Heat Island effect.
 Source: Berkeley Lab Heat Island Group, 2016.

 Reducing flooding and improving water quality - Urban areas are characterized by large areas of impermeable surfaces, low rates of water infiltration into soils, and grading designed to channel runoff to storm sewers and watercourses rather than retaining water on-site.
-Managing water quality and quantity (volume) in urban areas is a significant challenge.

-As rainfall runs over hard surfaces in urban areas, it accumulates pollutants such as oils, heavy metals and fertilizers.
-As a result, water quality in urban streams and other waterbodies is frequently degraded as a result of high pollutant and sediment loading and increased temperatures.
-These conditions can adversely affect habitat for aquatic invertebrates and fish and increase waterborne contaminants, which make waters less suitable for recreation and consumption.
+Managing water quality and volume in urban areas is a significant challenge.
+As rainfall runs over hard surfaces, it accumulates pollutants such as oils, heavy metals and fertilizers.
+Water quality in urban streams and other waterbodies is frequently degraded as a result of high pollutant and sediment loading and increased temperatures.
+These conditions can adversely affect habitat for aquatic invertebrates and fish and make waters less suitable for recreation and consumption.
 During significant rain events or spring runoff, water flow can overwhelm drainage infrastructure and cause erosion, flooding, and combined sewer overflows, which further impact water quality.

 Urban forests can protect and improve water quality and help to reduce stormwater runoff, erosion and flooding.
-Soils with tree root activity are more pervious than compacted soils or hard surfaces, meaning that water can be absorbed into the ground or into trees before it reaches storm sewers or causes surface flooding.
+Soils with tree root activity are more pervious than compacted soils or hard surfaces, and absorb more water before it reaches storm sewers or causes surface flooding.
 Trees also intercept rainfall in their canopies and on their trunks, slowing its course towards drains and waterbodies and reducing the likelihood that these systems will be overwhelmed or fail.
-In urban Ottawa, this means that expanding and improving the health of the urban forest, in conjunction with expanded use of Low Impact Development (LID) measures, will improve water quality in the Ottawa and Rideau rivers and the Rideau Canal, reduce flooding, and improve habitat for aquatic wildlife.
-Ottawa City Council recently (June 2016) approved the City's Water Environment Strategy to protect the health of the City's waterways, wetlands and groundwater and to reduce the impacts of human activity.
+In urban Ottawa, expanding and improving the health of the urban forest, in conjunction with increasing use of Low Impact Development (LID) measures, will improve water quality in the Ottawa and Rideau rivers and the Rideau Canal, reduce flooding, and improve habitat for aquatic wildlife.
+In June 2016, Ottawa City Council approved the City's Water Environment Strategy to protect the health of the City's waterways, wetlands and groundwater and to reduce the impacts of human activity.
 The Strategy recognizes the importance of forest cover in protecting water quality, supports the implementation of Ottawa's Urban Forest Management Plan, and identifies increasing forest cover as a strategic initiative.

-Providing wildlife habitat and ecosystem connectivity - Alteration of forest cover and replacement of natural ecosystems with urban landscape features such as buildings, roads and exotic vegetation, represents one of the greatest threats to global biological diversity (Lerman et al., 2014).
-While urban forests are often diverse in plant species, due to the import and establishment of exotic species, wildlife species richness typically declines in urban areas (Faeth et al., 2011).
+Providing wildlife habitat and ecosystem connectivity - Alteration of forest cover and replacement of natural ecosystems with urban landscape features represents one of the greatest threats to global biological diversity (Lerman et al., 2014).
+While urban forests are often diverse in plant species, wildlife species richness typically declines in urban areas (Faeth et al., 2011).